An Empirical Study on Governance in Bitcoin's Consensus Evolution: Research design

-It became apparent that the GT approaches do not describe how to utilise modern data analysis tools most effectively when analysing a large number of samples.
-To cope with this, we refer to flexible coding from Deterding and Waters~\cite{deterding2021flexible}, which explains ways that large sets of data can be collected and coded using qualitative data analysis software (QDAS) such as {\tt Atlas.ti}~\cite{atlas}, {\tt NVIVO}~\cite{nvivo} or {\tt MaxQDA}~\cite{maxqda}.
-We applied the indexing approach as a specific form of open coding designed to provide an overview of the initial data and effectively define and evaluate codes and categories.
+We utilised flexible coding~\cite{deterding2021flexible}, which is a technique to handle large datasets collected and coded through qualitative data analysis software (QDAS) such as {\tt Atlas.ti}~\cite{atlas}.
+To get an overview of the initial data, we applied the indexing approach as a specific form of open coding~\cite{deterding2021flexible}.
 In practice, the data was initially indexed on a sample basis to highlight the essence of each sample.
-We constantly evaluated the indexing as new codes and categories emerged.
+The process of indexing was continuously evaluated as new codes and categories emerged.
 Memos were created to understand the correlation between codes, categories, and events.
-One specific code was used to highlight notable quotes that had a considerable impact on the results~\cite{deterding2021flexible}.
-This code always overlaps with other codes and is labelled "aha" to signal the aha experience these quotes represent.
-Quotes labelled with this code were consistently revisited and were candidates to support the results.
+One specific code was used to highlight notable quotes that considerably impacted the results~\cite{deterding2021flexible}.
+This code always overlaps with other codes and is labelled "aha" to signal the aha experience that these quotes represent.
+Quotes labelled with this code were continuously revisited and were candidates to present in the article to support our results.